-You are invited to participate in an online survey research study from the University at Buffalo in collaboration with Dr. Tanya Murphy from the University of South Florida to learn more about the symptoms, diagnosis, interventions, and clinical course of children . . . → Read More: Online Research Study Now Active: “Retrospective” Survey
+You are invited to participate in an online survey research study from the University at Buffalo in collaboration with Dr. Tanya Murphy from the University of South Florida to learn more about the symptoms, diagnosis, interventions, and clinical course of . . . → Read More: Online Research Study Now Active: “Retrospective” Survey

 The article, Neuroinflammation and psychiatric illness by Dr. Souhel Najjar et al. discusses “the pathogenic role of neuroinflammation in psychiatric illness”.